Skip to main content

 Project Setup

 Start with a standard Go module.
-The MCP ecosystem has settled on the mcp-go library as the community standard for building MCP servers in Go.
+This guide uses mcp-go, a community implementation for building MCP servers in Go.

 mkdir my-mcp-server && cd my-mcp-server